CodingOnBush/webserv/README.md

 Error cases:

 - When we launch the program and try to upload twice in a row it breaks everything (error 404 everywhere)

+- Search for all read/recv/write/send on a socket and check that, if an error is returned, the client is removed.

+- Limit the client body (use: curl -X POST -H "Content-Type: plain/text" --data "BODY IS HERE write something shorter or longer than body limit").

+- In the configuration, try to setup the same port multiple times.
+It should not work.

+- Launch multiple servers at the same time with different configurations but with common ports.
+Does it work?
+If it does, ask why the server should work if one of the configurations isn't functional.
+Keep going.

+- You can use a script containing an infinite loop or an error; you are free to do whatever tests you want within the limits of acceptability that remain at your discretion.
+The group being evaluated should help you with this.
+METTRE UN TIMEOUT SUR LE SCRIPT POUR PAS RESTER BLOQUE